Analyzing the different meanings of laughter in conversational speech

 In natural conversations, much of the information exchanged we actually do without using words.
 One of the most common nonverbal vocalizations in conversation is laughter.
 For instance, in business meetings 8.6% of the vocal activities are not lexical words but laughter .
 One can expect a even higher percentage of laughter in informal conversations between friends (as the material in mind for this master thesis , see Figure bellow and listen to the example).
 Interestingly, laughter does not occur randomly in conversation and it can convey different messages (e.g., I think this is funny, I am embarrassed, you laugh so I laugh with you, etc…).

 Automatic Speech Recognition systems (ASR) and Dialogue Systems so far can only distinguish laughter from regular speech; recently first attempts have been made to automatically distinguish the different meanings of laughter .
-The main aim of this master thesis topic is to build a classifier for different kinds of laughter in conversational Austrian German.
+Whereas some approaches try to segment laughter in syllable-like units and use these smaller units for classifying different meanings of laughter, the aim of this work is to use properties of the overall shape of laughter.

 Your Profile (recommended)